MI6: Inter-war period

 With the emergence of Germany as a threat following the ascendence of the Nazis, in the early 1930s attention was shifted in that direction.
 In 1934, a defense requirements commitment that consisted of Sir Robert Vansittart of the Foreign Office, Sir Warren Fisher of the Treasury, General Sir Maurice Hankey of the Committee for Imperial Defense, and the three service chiefs produced an influential memo that labelled Germany the "ultimate potential enemy".
 The memo noted that Germany had the world's second largest economy (being exceeded only by the economy of the United States), was a world leader in science and technology, and was capable of mobilising millions of men for war.
 However, it was generally believed in the United Kingdom at the time that the arms race before 1914 had caused the Great War, and consequently there was a belief that British rearmament would increase international tensions and would make a war more likely than less likely.
 On the converse, there was the possibility if Germany rearmed while Britain did not, it would leave the Reich in a strong position to launch a war.
 It was decided that British rearmament would be linked to the extent of German rearmament with British rearmament to be reactive rather than preemptive.
 The primary request from decision-makers in the government regarding Germany was for MI6 to collect intelligence about German rearmament in order to establish the level of British rearmament that was to be pursued in response.
 British decision-makers were especially concerned about the prospect of German strategic bombing of British cities as contemporary experts vastly exaggerated the power of strategic bombing to kill millions within a few days.
 Harold Macmillan later recalled: "We thought of air warfare in 1938 rather as people think of nuclear warfare today".
 As a result, MI6's number one priority with regard to Germany was collect intelligence on the Luftwaffe, the branch of the Wehrmacht that British decision-makers feared the most.
-To assist with studying German industrial production, the Industrial Intelligence Center under Desmond Morton was founded in 1934 with a special mandate to study German aircraft production.
+To assist with studying German industrial production, the Industrial Intelligence Centre under Desmond Morton was founded in 1934 with a special mandate to study German aircraft production.
 However, Admiral Sinclair complained in 1935 that MI6's annual budget for operations around the world was equal to the cost of maintaining one destroyer in home waters, and that the demands placed upon his service exceeded its budget.
 The focus on the Luftwaffe along with MI6's relatively small budget led to constant complaints from both the War Office and the Admiralty that MI6 was neglecting both the German Army and the Kriegsmarine.
 The Asian branch of the SIS was known as the "Cinderella branch" owing to its neglect by London.